 Summary of the evidence to be presented;

 Maximum sanction applicable if found in violation of the Code of Student Conduct;

+The student’s right to be represented by an attorney or nonattorney advocate, at the student’s expense if suspension or expulsion are identified as potential sanctions;

 Notice that a decision may be made in the student’s absence based on the information currently available.
-The Code of Student Conduct is available at www.ndsu.edu/fileadmin/studentlife/StudentCode.pdf or the Student Life Office.

 The student must be given notice in writing of a summary of the charges and evidence to be presented in sufficient time to ensure an adequate opportunity to prepare for the hearing.
 The university will provide the student oral or written notification of the hearing at least three business days prior to the hearing date.
 Students may consent to a shorter notice period, if they so choose.